gabriel-zomignani/gabriel-zomignani/README.md

 - Automated testing and CI/CD pipelines
 - Deploying FastAPI and React apps (Railway / Fly.io)

-## 💡 Interests
-Data analytics, automation, cloud integration, and software architecture.

 ## 📫 Get in Touch
 - **Email:** gabrielz.zomig@gmail.com
 - **LinkedIn:** [linkedin.com/in/gabriel-zomignani](https://linkedin.com/in/gabriel-zomignani)
 - **Location:** Cork, Ireland

----

-<sub>⭐ I like clean code, clear documentation, and learning by building.
-If you find my work interesting, feel free to star a repo or connect on LinkedIn!</sub>